 Chiang Mai is the capital of the northern part of Thailand and is pretty far away from the hustle bustle of Bangkok.
 Rumor has it that once people enter this land, it feels like stepping through a portal.
 It has a rich history of captivation and kingdoms.
 A lot of tourists visit this part of Thailand every year and it has developed to be a traveler centre for a number of tourists of all ages.
 The province is a great exploration site for nature lovers as well as history enthusiasts like myself – hence my urge to go.
 Travelers raft through its clear waters and try out a number of adrenaline pumping activities.

 The lower gulf of Thailand comprises of Koh Tao, Koh Samui and Koh Pha-Ngan.
 They are a bunch of spectacular isles with alluring beauty.
 Koh Samui is the oldest among the trio and has sophisticated resorts that are a mixture of contemporary and traditional brilliance.
 A number of tourist spots are present here like Nam Tok Phaeng, National Museum, Chiaw Lan Lake and likes.

 Yet, I am keen to spend my days in one of the palm-fringed beaches, sipping a coconut and swimming in the clear waters and then immerse myself in the thick rainforest.

 With all these places to visit, I truly look forward to go back to Thailand.
-The good news for me and for anybody who is keen on going is that flying to Thailand is relatively cheap: Thomson has great deals all year around!
+The good news for me and for anybody who is keen on going is that flying to Thailand is relatively cheap.

 Have you ever been to Thailand?
 What did you like the most about it?